communicating with nature

 For 20 years, I conducted research in the rain forests of Australia and Central and South America.
-While I studied and taught, my mind kept returning to the same question: “How had our lives become so nonbiological and unnatural?”
+While I studied and taught, my mind kept returning to the same question: “How have our lives become so nonbiological and unnatural?”

 Throughout my career, I’ve noticed stark changes in people’s attitudes.
 In our headlong rush to raise our standard of living, we have completely shortchanged our quality of life.

-To maintain what is unnatural, we poison it with increasingly toxic and ineffective herbicides, fungicides, insecticides and fertilizers.
+To maintain what is unnatural, we poison it with increasingly toxic and ineffective herbicides, fungicides, insecticides, and fertilizers.

 Meanwhile, in urban and suburban areas, where lawns may still be the landscaping standard, go green.
 Natural landscapes are less expensive and easier to maintain than chemically treated landscapes.
 They are also safer, healthier, and, like natural parks, more beautiful.